jmberros/jmberros.github.io/pages/sars-cov-2.md

 ## Heatmap of DNA library performance

 In modern DNA sequencing technologies called "NGS", the "depth" of sequencing is a key metric to understand the quality of the experiment.
-More depth means more data for a given DNA region, that allows to decide whether the presence or absence of mutations.
+More depth means more data for a given DNA region, that allows to make a call on the presence or absence of mutations.

 This heatmap summarizes the sequencing depth in different regions of the SARS-CoV-2 (Coronavirus) genome using one particular technology.
 On the X axis the regions of the genome are represented.
 On the Y axis we see different groups of samples.
 Grey regions indicate that the depth is ok, yellow regions indicate a problematic (low-depth) region, and red/black regions indicate absence of data.